 Perhaps there is no short-term fix because the problem is being systemically created by an inhibiting organizational structure, out-of- date policies, skill sets which are missing, and more.
 Or perhaps the staff is already feeling overwhelmed with other threats coming through rumors of layoffs, or production schedules that are difficult to meet, or a grumpy set of immediate supervisors.
 In this second case, the organizational Survive Channel might drive stronger and more desperate behavior which muddles thinking, diffuses action in too many directions, and thus does not solve the immediate problem.
 In addition, the sheer raging emotion and activity can swamp, maybe even crush, the organizational Thrive Channel and, with it, all the more strategic initiatives it has been driving.

-When an overwrought Survive is drowning Thrive, it might seem as if the need is simply to move from the first to the second.
+When an overwrought Survive is drowning Thrive, it might seem as if the need is simply to quiet the first and amplify the second.
 But this misses a fundamental point.
 Both channels serve a purpose.
 They are just different purposes.
 The action implication is how do we make them both operate well to serve their essential functions.

 What might that mean?
-First, we need to make sure bosses and management systems are not inadvertently setting off Survive radar when, in fact, there are no organizationally important problems that need to be solved quickly.
+First, we need to make sure bosses and management systems are not inadvertently setting off the Survive radar when, in fact, there are no organizationally important problems that need to be solved quickly.
 Otherwise you can get that frenzy of useless activity that wastes time, resources, burns people out, and creates a noise level that can overwhelm any Thrive activity.
-Second, and maybe even more fundamental, we have to learn to much more aggressively and competently activate our Thrive Channels despite the powerful genetic power of Survive.
-And despite the fact that modern, large bureaucracies – unlike dynamic, entrepreneurial startups – all too easily overstimulate Survive and under-activate Thrive.
+Second, and maybe even more fundamental, we have to learn to much more aggressively and competently activate our Thrive Channels despite the superior genetic power of Survive.
+And despite the fact that modern, large bureaucracies – and to a lesser extent, dynamic, entrepreneurial startups – all too easily overstimulate Survive and under-activate Thrive.

 And what is fascinating here is that actions which quite logically follow from this brief description of human hardwiring are totally consistent with what I have been finding in my studies of what pioneering organizations are actually doing today to deal with an accelerating world.